-The Clear Creek Education Foundation strives to secure and deliver resources for a World-Class Education through the Clear Creek Independent School District by establishing and sustaining community-wide partnerships.
+The Clear Creek Education Foundation inspires educational excellence through innovation across the Clear Creek Independent School District by securing a wide range of resources through community wide partnerships.

 The Clear Creek Education Foundation…..